How Can Career Counseling Help You Find A Career Path And Education?

 • Developmental Theory: Considering how our self-concepts develop as we age and change our career paths.

-For many career counselors, a client's strengths are the starting point of their therapeutic work.
-Career counselors know that a career needs to offer more than a high pay range and they often work with people who recognize that their current career doesn't align with their fundamental strengths, temperament, or goals.
-By considering these major factors a career counselor may help find a program or industry that fits a client’s strengths.
+For many career counselors, a client's strengths are the starting point of their counseling work.
+Career counselors know that a career needs to offer more than a high pay range, and they often work with people who recognize that their current career doesn't align with their fundamental strengths, temperament, or goals.
+By considering these major factors a career counselor may help find a career or industry that fits a client’s strengths.

 Getty